Katoomba: Climate

-Katoomba has an oceanic climate (Cfb) with mild summers and cool winters.
+Katoomba has an oceanic climate (Cfb) with mild summers and cool to cold winters.
 At Katoomba (1040 metres above sea level) summer daytime temperatures are usually in the low 20s – with a few rare days extending into the 30s (Celsius) – and night-time temperatures usually in the low teens.

 In winter, the maximum temperature is typically about 10 °C while the minimum generally around 0 °C or so on clear nights and 3 to 4 °C on cloudy nights.
 There are usually two or three settled snowfalls per year.
 Temperatures are on average 7 C-change lower than Sydney with many misty days.
 Katoomba has 79.8 days of clear skies, annually.

 Snowfall

 The Blue Mountains has a reputation for snow in winter.
 However, despite the cool temperatures, there are only around five snowy days per year in the upper mountains area.
 It is extremely rare to see snow below Lawson.
 It is not unusual to see white blankets of frost covering the ground in the early morning hours.
 In the evening, thick coverings of ice can form on car windscreens.

-Moreover, winters aren't as snowy and rainy as those of Orange and Oberon, to the west; this is due to the fact Katoomba lies on the leeward side of the Great Dividing Range, therefore experiencing a foehn effect, whereas the latter towns lie windward of the Ranges, which are exposed to the westerly frontal systems.
+Moreover, winters are not as snowy and rainy as those of Orange and Oberon, to the west; this is due to the fact Katoomba mostly lies on the leeward (eastern) side of the ranges, thereby experiencing a moderate foehn effect.